 Structural components represent an abstract structure of your data (e.g., an XML file).
 The list of structural components that can be used as data sources and targets is given in Structural Components.
-Structural components can read data from files or other sources, write data to files or other sources, and store data at some intermediary stage in the mapping process (e.g., to preview the data).
+Structural components can read data from some source(s), write data to some target(s), and store data at some intermediary stage in the mapping process (e.g., to preview the data).
 The table below gives an overview of structural components and their respective toolbar buttons.

 Text component (Professional and Enterprise editions)